All Episodes

 You wanted to juice your girlfriend.

-Can you imagine with safeguards and suicide?
+Can you imagine what safeguards in suicide?

 I love it.

-The doctor Randall Smith, who was 50 at the time, was stripped of his license and sent to jail for 60 days last year for charging the state's Oregon health plan $5,000 for his 45 minute treatments involving the woman.
+The doctor Randall Smith, who was 50 at the time, was stripped of his license and sent to jail for 60 days last year for charging the state's Oregon Health Plan $5,000 for his 45-minute treatments involving the woman.

 Now, you know, I'm 54 and I've learned some things in the course of my life.

-You know where I'm going with this, Dawn.
+You know where I'm going with this, Dawn?

 Doctor.